 Beyond business as usual.

-Why is it essential to include grassroots women in strategies for change?
+Why is it essential to include women in strategies for change?

 Traditional development models rest on the belief that there are those who “have” and those who “have not.”
 And those who “have not” need stuff, need help, and need to be improved.
 WEA’s truth is: When availed of freedom and access, community leaders have the vision and will to design and implement the most appropriate and long-lasting solutions.
 WEA’s work unleashes this existing leadership.
 We aren’t serving beneficiaries, we are connecting leaders to each other and to the skills and tools they need to protect our earth and strengthen communities from the inside out.
-We work with local leaders who build up other leaders.
+We work with leaders who build up other leaders.

 The Back Story